realitydeslab/holokit-sdk/README.md

 # HoloKitSDK

-## A step by step guide on how to turn your existing Unity project into a HoloKit App.
+## A step by step guide on how to turn your existing Unity project into a HoloKit app.

-Please note that this method only works on iOS.
+Please note that this SDK only works on iOS platform.
+Some functionalities cannot run properly in Unity Editor on your Mac.

+Please use Unity version 2021.1.

 ### Step 0: Cloning HoloKit SDK project to your computer